norswap/autumn/doc/A2-first-grammar.md

 ## JSON in English

-Let's walk through this real fast by reformulating all of this in English.
+Let's walk through the grammar real fast by reformulating it in English.

-- An integer is 0 or a sequence of one or more digits that doesn't start with 0.
+- An integer is '0' or a sequence of one or more digits that doesn't start with '0'.
-  (It may seem as though the rule allows for a sequence of digits starting with 0, but it actually doesn't because choice is *ordered*: if the first digit was zero, then only 0 would be matched.
+  (It may seem as though the rule allows for a sequence of digits starting with '0', but it actually doesn't because choice is *ordered*: if the first digit was zero, then only 0 would be matched.
   This will be explained in [A3.
-How Autumn Works] (sub-section "Vertical Backtracking").)
+How Autumn Works] (sub-section "Vertical Backtracking")).

 - The fractional part of a number is a dot followed by a string of digits.